thebushschool/fcsr/projects/intro_to_rpi/readme.md

 1. Create a 4th Jupyter Notebook to accomplish this.
 Name it ```loop_blink.ipynb```

+1. Create a wiring diagram to accomplish this

 1. Modify code from previous step once again to accomplish the following -

     * Press button - LED should Blink once with a 1 second gap, then twice with a 1 second gap, then 3 times with a 1 second gap, then 4 and 5 times in a similar fashion.
     * Use a for loop to accomplish this!
     * Subsequent button presses should be ignored when the last sequence is happening.
     * When sequence finishes, again look for button presses and start sequence all over again!

+### Step 5.
+Two-button control of 2 LED patterns

+1. Create a last Jupyter Notebook to accomplish this.
+Name it ```two_button.ipynb```.

+1. Create a wiring diagram to accomplish this

+1. Here you will wire and create a jupyter notebook to yield 4 patterns using 2 LED ON-OFF states

+    * button 1 OFF - 2 OFF : LED 1 & 2 ON are OFF
+    * button 1 OFF - 2 ON : LED 1 OFF - 2 ON
+    * button 1 ON - 2 ON : LED 1 & 2 are ON
+    * button 1 ON - 2 OFF : LED ON - 2 OFF

+1. Use should use the if-elseif syntax to accomplish this